Conclusions regarding new millionaires

 - Live below your means

-- Educate yourself in personal finance and investing
+- Educate yourself in ways to wealth, personal finance, and investing

 - Start saving and investing early in life

 There you have it.
 A brief summary of the conclusions regarding new millionaires and what those millionaires do to achieve their million(s).
 This concludes the 6 part series.
 What are your thoughts?

 In case you missed all or part of the series, here are all the links for easy reference.